mmileski/mmileski/README.md

 ### Hi, I'm Melody.

-I'm a Product Marketer at GitHub and aspire to empower developers and organizations to build what's next.
-We are always open to your feedback - drop us a note.
+I'm a Product Marketer - previously at GitHub.

 <!--
 **mmileski/mmileski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.